CrispyJawa/gym-pybullet-drones-thesis-project/README.md

 # Investigation into Control of Swarm Drones

-This code is largely similar to gym-pybullet-drones (https://github.com/utiasDSL/gym-pybullet-drones/tree/main), as much of the work is derived from there.
-Please refer to the documentation there for a better understanding of how the system operates
+This code uses gym-pybullet-drones (https://github.com/utiasDSL/gym-pybullet-drones/tree/main).
+Please refer to the documentation there for a better understanding of how the code operates

 # Key files/folders